elearningz/it_handbook/4 Additional Technologies/LimeSurvey.md

 ## Changing Your Password

+Once you've logged in we recommend updating your password.
+To do this follow the steps listed below:

    1. Go to Your Account (click on your user name in the top right corner).
    2. Enter your new password in the Password field.
    3. Enter it again in the Repeat Password field